 But every so often, there comes a film that doesn't care to deliver on either of those emotions.
 Instead, it just wants to grip your soul and make you feel things that aren't as common to the cinematic experience: tears, grief, sympathy, heartbreak.

-Here are some of the best heartbreaking movies that are heavy on drama and ready to grab hold and emotionally tear you apart—right up to the their final scenes.
+Here are some of the most emotionally devastating movies that are dramatic, heavy, heartbreaking—right up to the their final scenes.

 Leave No Trace is a quiet and understated film.
 There aren't any visceral explosions.
 No heartwrenching moments of melodrama or emotional hyperbole.
 It calmly invites you into its world, then breaks you down inch by inch.